team-avesta/avesta-learning-platform/public/markdown/oops/lesson-1-exercise-5.md

-## Exercise 2: Restaurant Menu Management
+## Exercise 5: Smart Home Device Management

 ### Requirements:
-A restaurant menu contains multiple dishes.
-Each dish has a name, price, category (starter, main course, dessert), and availability status.
-Dishes should have behaviors to mark them as available or unavailable.
+A smart home system manages devices.
+Each device has a name, type (light, thermostat, etc.), status (on or off), and a room where it is located.
+Devices should have behaviors to turn on or turn off.

 ## How to Approach These Exercises